craftingcity/The-Known-World/Prenotes Feb 02 24.md

 Breenabell put on a show for 27 entertainment points

+they are ascending, entering four corners gaining 20 points.

+vulture's talons
+bloodylips pack
+johan's honorable theives

+are the parties playing Four Corners with everyone

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 18th of Weeding 04:30 105 AF, as they are playing the level 4 exit game, four corners.